 Bring along rain gear just in case, and wear a hat with a brim to protect against sun and bugs.
 Sunglasses with UV protection are also a good idea around water and at high altitudes.

 For hiking, wear walking shoes or lightweight hiking boots that have plenty of room for the toes.
 Break in new boots at home before venturing out on a hike.
-Wear two pairs of socks to help prevent blisters.
+Wear 2 pairs of socks to help prevent blisters.

 For canoeing, wear sport sandals or water shoes to protect against sharp rocks or broken glass.